 Challenge number Detail of challenge 1 Communication and Language skills.
 Historically on entry children are below age expected in communication and language skills with limited development in vocabulary.
 2 Disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
 3 Literacy skills.
 Historically on entry children are below age expected in reading and writing and most specifically phonic knowledge with a lack of access to and familiarity with books.
 4 Personal and social development.
 On entry to school an increasing number of children are demonstrating a lack of self-regulation and some a lack of boundaries limiting engagement.
 5 Limited opportunities outside school to develop cultural capital e.g. Arts including visits to museums, to the theatre, music and Art and outdoor learning.
-6 Higher attaining PP children have some barriers to achieving high aspirations; historically these children can lack motivation and focus.
-7 Reinforce the specific significance of good attendance on return r the child's progress and emotional health and well-being.
+6 Higher attaining PP children have extrinsic barriers to achieving aspirations.
+There are a number of pupils whose parents have not attended FE or University and a number of parents not in regular employment.
+7 Reinforce the specific significance of good attendance on return for the child's progress and emotional health and well-being.